-However, Brokken and team’s results were minimized by the fact that they did not succeed at normalizing all patients’ T3 or T4, and yet they averaged the results of this large, diverse group.
+However, Brokken and team’s results were biased by the fact that they did not succeed at normalizing all patients’ T3 or T4, and yet they averaged all the results of this large, diverse group.

 Data in their Table 1 showed that “After treatment,” the patients’